 - dash of salt

 - Preheat oven to 350 degrees.

-- Mix the butter (or shortening) with peanut butter in a mixer until smooth.
+- Mix the shortening with peanut butter in a mixer until smooth.

 - Add brown sugar, white sugar and beaten eggs.
 Mix well.

 - Gradually blend in the flour, baking soda and salt.

 - Drop cookie dough onto a cookie sheet in 2 Tbsp. scoops.

 - Pat dough down and press with a fork in a criss-cross pattern.

 - Bake at 350 degrees for 10 minutes.

 - Cool on cookie sheet for 5 minutes, then transfer to paper-lined sheets for cooling.